 Social Media is everywhere.
 Everyone from tweens to grannies uses social – so make sure you’re present in order to reach your conference’s target audience!
-Platforms like Twitter, Facebook, and LinkedIn can be excellent ways to promote your upcoming event.
+Platforms like Twitter, Facebook, and LinkedIn can be excellent ways to promote your next event without spending a dime.
 Use these 10 Social Media Tips to Promote your Next Event provided by our friends from Bizzabo.

 1. Create a Hashtag and Promote it